Frequently Asked Questions

 No. You do not pay a commission to purchase or renew a note.

 You will be notified prior to the maturity date that your note is coming due.
-An interest rate supplement will be provided that lists the current interest rates and effective net annual yields for the available note terms and aggregate principal amounts.
+An interest rate supplement will be provided that lists the current interest rates for the available note terms and aggregate principal amounts.
 As long as the notes are still available and we have not elected to repay your note, you will have the opportunity to choose one of the following options:

 Notes can be redeemed before their maturity dates only upon the death or total permanent disability of the investor.
 Early note redemptions prior to the maturity date, as originally stated or as extended upon renewal, for reasons other than the death or total permanent disability of the investor, are prohibited.